 [+] Veterans Treatment Court[–] Veterans Treatment Court

 Most veterans are strengthened by their military service, but the combat experience has unfortunately left a growing number of veterans with Post-Traumatic Stress Disorder and Traumatic Brain Injury.
-One in five veterans has symptoms of a mental health disorder or cognitive impainnent.
+One in five veterans has symptoms of a mental health disorder or cognitive impairment.
 One in six veterans who served in Operation Enduring Freedom and Operation Iraqi Freedom suffers from a substance abuse issue.
 Research continues to draw a link between substance abuse and combat-related mental illness.
 Left untreated, mental health disorders common among veterans can directly lead to involvement in the criminal justice system.

-The Veterans Treatment Court model requires regular court appearances (a bi-weekly minimum in the early phases of the program). as well as mandatory anendance at treatment sessions and frequent and random testing for substance use (drug and/or alcohol).
+The Veterans Treatment Court model requires regular court appearances (a bi-weekly minimum in the early phases of the program), as well as mandatory attendance at treatment sessions and frequent and random testing for substance use (drug and/or alcohol).
 Veterans respond favorably to this structured environment given their past experiences in the Armed Forces.
 However, a few will struggle and it is exactly those veterans who need a Veterans Treatment Court program the most.
-Without this structure, these veterans will reoffend and remain in the criminal justice system.
+Without this structure, these veterans will re-offend and remain in the criminal justice system.
 The Veterans Treatment Court is able to ensure they meet their obligations to themselves, the court, and their community.